 In 2012, under the Patrick administration, Massachusetts Department of Transportation (MassDOT), the Massachusetts Executive Office of Housing and Economic Development (EOHED), and the Massachusetts Executive Office of Energy and Environmental Affairs (EOEEA) joined together to highlight their common strategy and commitment to sustainable development and the "Planning Ahead for Growth" strategy.
 This strategy called for identification of priority areas where growth and preservation should occur.
 MAPC worked with EOHED and the EOEEA to develop a process to identify local, regional, and state level priority development and preservation areas in municipalities within the MPO area.
-MAPC staff worked with municipalities and state partners to identify locations throughout the region that are principal supporters of additional housing, employment growth, creation and preservation.
-To date, 52 of 97 MPO municipalities have experienced this planning process, and MAPC continues to work with cities and towns to identify local priority local priorities.
-Figure 9.1 shows the areas that have been identified as regionally significant priority development and preservation areas.
+MAPC staff worked with municipalities and state partners to identify locations throughout the region that are principal supporters of additional housing, employment growth, creation and preservation of open space, and the infrastructure improvements required to support these outcomes for each location.
+To date, 52 of 97 MPO municipalities have experienced this planning process, and MAPC continues to work with cities and towns to identify local priorities.
+Figure 9-1 shows the areas that have been identified as regionally significant priority development and preservation areas.

 In 2015, Governor Baker created the Community Compact Program and Housing Choice Initiative to coordinate state and local economic development planning and to incentivize local efforts to adopt best planning practices and build more housing.
 MAPC staff work with EOHED and other state agencies to support these efforts.
-These processes help the Boston Region MPO, MAPC, and state agencies to understand both the infrastructure and technical assistance needed to encourage economic growth in order to prioritize limited regional and state funding. •
+These processes help the Boston Region MPO, MAPC, and state agencies to understand both the infrastructure and technical assistance needed to encourage economic growth in order to prioritize limited regional and state funding.